What Do the Beach Results Mean?

 N/A – Results are not available.

-The beach results are updated weekly throughout the summer season.
+The beach results are updated once weekly throughout the summer season.

 While the Health Unit strives to alert swimmers when conditions are not suitable for swimming, the public must be aware that conditions may change, and that there is always a level of risk when swimming in untreated water.